-As our Digital Editor Michelle focuses on EatingWell’s print publication and online presence.
-Food and health have long been personal passions, and Michelle’s professional writing and editing experience has allowed her to integrate those two areas.
-A graduate of Penn State University with a degree in journalism, Michelle has worked as a features reporter with a health, food and entertainment focus at The Burlington Free Press, as a public relations account executive for socially responsible businesses at Marketing Partners in Burlington, Vt., and as a reporter at the East Hampton Independent in East Hampton, NY.
+As EatingWell’s digital director Michelle focuses on our online presence, including the website, e-newsletters, social media and digital integration with our print magazine.
+Michelle has integrated her personal passions for food and health into her professional writing and editing experience at EatingWell.
+A graduate of Penn State University with a degree in journalism, Michelle has worked as a features reporter with a health, food and entertainment focus at The Burlington Free Press, as a public relations account executive for socially responsible businesses at Marketing Partners in Burlington, VT, and as a reporter at the East Hampton Independent in East Hampton, NY.

 10 Questions for Michelle Edelbaum